 Consumer credit information has become a vital part of everyday life.
 Credit reports contain your credit habits, past and present, and are used by banks, lenders, landlords, insurance companies and even employers to make decisions about you.
+It is imperative that negative information be dealt with appropriately because of the length of time it remains on reports.

 The law is on your side when it comes to your credit reports, you have the right to view your credit files and there are several ways to accomplish this: